wheels-dev/wheels.dev/guides/command-line-tools/cli-commands.md

 {% endtab %}
 {% endtabs %}

 Installing this module will add a number of commands to your default CommandBox installation.
 All of these commands are prefixed by the `wheels` name space.
-There are commands to create a brand new CFWheels application or scaffold out sections of your application.
+There are commands to create a brand new Wheels application or scaffold out sections of your application.
 We'll see some of these commands in action momentarily.

-These tools allow you to adopt a more modern workflow and allow you to create and manipulate many CFWheels objects from the command line.
+These tools allow you to adopt a more modern workflow and allow you to create and manipulate many Wheels objects from the command line.
 By making these tools available in the command line, not only will you be able to speed up your development but you can also utilize these commands in Continuous Integration (CI) and Continuous Deployment (CD) work flows.

 * [wheels - commands](wheels-commands.md)
 * [wheels generate - commands](wheels-generate-commands.md)